Skip navigation

 Formal “thank you”

 To be grateful is another way of saying to be thankful for something.
-“Grateful” just sounds more formal than “thankful.”
+“Grateful” sounds a little more formal than “thankful.”

 When you say “I appreciate it” after thanking someone, you are saying that you understand the importance or value of what they are doing or did for you.
 So, you are expressing even more gratitude than just “thanks.”